 7. The Curated

-One of my favourite slow fashion brands now makes winter outerwear.
+One of my favorite slow fashion brands now makes sustainable winter outerwear.
 Available in coat and jacket length, they're filled with 100% ethical down, made in a family-owned ethical factory in China.

 Remember, you can always buy winter coats secondhand at your local consignment or thrift store, or online marketplaces.